shibatch/tlfloat/README.md

   * It provides operations for integers of artibrary length (2^N bits)
   * They can be used in the similar way to the ordinary int/uint types
   * Data formats are the same as ordinary int/uint
-  * These classes are internally used to implement the TLFloat FP classes
+  * These classes are internally used to implement the FP classes in TLFloat